 Timothy Leary & Ash Ra Tempel – Downtown

-LSD advocate Timothy Leary meets West Berlin free-form improvisers Ash Ra Tempel to record the ultimate psychedelic trip.
+LSD advocate Timothy Leary meets West-Berlin free-form improvisation artists Ash Ra Tempel to record the ultimate psychedelic trip.
 (1972, Die Kosmischen Kuriere)

 Cluster – Marzipan

-Rhythmic, spacey and playful electronic music, created under the impression of the Weser Uplands’ lovely landscape.
+Rhythmic, atmospheric and playful electronic music, created under the impression of the lovely landscape of the Weserbergland region.
 (1974, Brain)

 Harmonia – Tiki-Taka At Harmonia Studio In Forst

-After Michael Rother from Neu! joined Cluster, the band became Harmonia – three individuals with common ideas of living freely and being independent from record companies.
+After Michael Rother from Neu! joined Cluster, the band became Harmonia – three individuals with shared ideas about a free life and independence from record companies.
 (1975, Grönland Records)

 Riechmann – Wunderbar

-Unfortunately, Wolfgang Riechmann could not see his debut album in the stores.
-Prior to its release he was stabbed in the old town of Düsseldorf and died shortly after.
+Wolfgang Riechmann sadly did not live to see the release of his debut album.
+He was stabbed in Düsseldorf’s old town before its release and died shortly afterwards.
 (1978, Sky Records)

 La Düsseldorf – Rheinita

-Rheinita is a reference to Klaus Dinger’s former love Anita Heedman and the Rhine.
-The cheerful, over-the-top track reached #3 in the German music charts.
+Rheinita is a reference to Klaus Dinger’s former love Anita Heedman and the Rhine River.
+The cheerful, exuberant song reached number 3 in the German music charts.
 (1978, Strand)

 Harmonia 76 – Les Demoiselles

-When Brian Eno came to Forst in 1976, Harmonia had already decided to split up.
-The meeting is only about recording the exchange of ideas, with no plan for an album.
+When Brian Eno came to Forst in 1976, Harmonia had already decided to disband.
+The meeting was solely for the purpose of documenting the exchange of ideas; no album was planned.
 (1976, S3)